-By working with our law firm in Norway you will benefit from well-founded legal consulting services and representation before the courts available in this country and in the relation with the public authorities.
+By working with our law firm in Norway you will benefit from professional legal consulting services and representation before the courts available in this country and in the relation with the public authorities.
 Our law office in Norway is composed of dedicated and efficient lawyers.
-Our Norwegian law firm provides solutions for your business on basis of continuous legal training, offering customer relations based on honesty, integrity, fairness, and confidentiality.
+Our Norwegian law firm provides solutions for your business on basis of continuous legal training.
+Some of our most important values are honesty, integrity, fairness, and confidentiality.

 How can our Norwegian law firm assist in opening a business?